codahale/areion/README.md

 ## Performance

-In general, it's slower than properly-accelerated SHA256 on both aarch64 and x86_64.
-On the M1, the MMO hash is ~1.9 GB/sec, but SHA256 (using the `sha2` feature) is ~2.1 GB/sec.
-On x86_64, it's much
+In general, it's about as fast as properly-accelerated SHA256 on aarch64 and about 1.7x as fast as SHA256 on x86_64.
-slower.

 ## License